direct mail list

 Where I Get My Lists

-When I first got started, I got ALL of my lists directly from the county.
-These lists were great because they yielded a great response rate—but there were times when I spent the better part of an entire day organizing a single county list (which took a lot of perseverance on my part).
+When I first started, I got ALL of my lists directly from the county (specifically, the county's delinquent tax list).
+These lists were great because they yielded a great response rate, but there were times when I spent the better part of an entire day organizing a single county list (which took a lot of perseverance).

-In its raw state, some county lists can be a total mess.
-On the other hand, when you know the information is going to be accurate, it can absolutely be worth the extra time and money to purchase and sort through these lists.
+In their raw state, some county lists can be a total mess.
+On the other hand, when you know the information is accurate and will get a great response, it can absolutely be worth the extra time and money to purchase and sort through these lists.

 Is Organizing Your List Necessary?

-Until we sort the information in this spreadsheet, we won't be able to upload our list to our mail service of choice and proceed with sending our mail.
+Until we organize the information in this spreadsheet, we won't be able to upload our list to our preferred email service and proceed with sending our mail, SMS messages, cold calling each prospect or otherwise.

 Luckily, this is really just a process of elimination.
 It's a matter of deleting all the columns (vertical cells) and rows (horizontal cells) that are either redundant or irrelevant on your list.